+There are general procedures to immigrate to Canada from India.
 If you have a family member who is either a citizen or a permanent resident of Canada, you may be eligible for the Canadian Family Sponsorship Program.
 An adult child or grandchild who is a Canadian citizen could apply to Immigration, Refugees, and Citizenship Canada (IRCC) to become a sponsor.

 The first step is for your relative to express an interest in becoming a sponsor.
-There is a certain timeframe each year when someone can express interest.
+There is a certain time range each year when someone can express interest.
 If that deadline is missed, the intended sponsor must wait until the following year.
 In 2017, for example, the submissions closed on February 2 after the IRCC received more than 95,000 expressions.

 Once the expressions of interest have been reviewed, IRCC will contact people who are invited to apply to be sponsors.
 If your relative is approved and applies, your eligibility for permanent residency will be assessed.
 It’s important to note your sponsor becomes financially responsible for you during the time it takes you to get settled if you are approved to immigrate.